pure4j/pure4j/docs/impetus.md

 creating a nightmare rather than a utopia.
 Put simply, there was just too much scope to screw everything up.

 I decided: If you spend more time reading code than writing it, Scala is a bad deal.
 I don’t know whether this is still the case.
-I have a feeling that it is.
+I have a feeling that it would be; they aren't going to remove features from the language.
 If Scala wants to provide the best-of-both-worlds FP plus Java backwards compatibility, it is taking on a huge amount of essential complexity.
 And, I think, this is why Martin Odersky does presentations like [this](https://www.youtube.com/watch?v=WxyyJyB_Ssc).